aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/train/esm2/eks/pytorch/README.md

 kubectl apply -f preprocess-data.yaml pod/preprocess-data created
 ```
-You can check the progress of data pre-processing by tailing that pod's log:
+You can check the progress of data pre-processing by tailing that pod log:

 ```bash
 usr/local/lib/python3.12/dist-packages/transformers/utils/hub.py:127: FutureWarning: Using `TRANSFORMERS_CACHE` is deprecated and will be removed in v5 of Transformers.
 Use `HF_HOME` instead. warnings.warn(